CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

 * An if statement with boolean value (True or False statement).

-* A function that can be the result of all the actions under run_condtion if the boolean condition is equal True.
+* A function that can be the result of all the actions under run_condition if the boolean condition is equal True.

 * A set of actions (e.g parse, execute etc.) that would be specified under keyword ``actions``.